-The Truckers Association of Nova Scotia (TANS) began operations 50 years ago when a group of energetic and concerned truckers came together as a strong and united voice to represent industry truckers in the aggregate and asphalt transport industry throughout the province in discussions with government.
-Today, TANS is a not-for-profit association continuing to network, advocate and lobby on behalf of industry truckers, supporting the economic welfare of the trucking industry, and developing and advocating safe and healthy trucking transport practices.
+The Truckers Association of Nova Scotia (TANS) began operations 50+ years ago when a group of energetic and concerned truckers came together as a strong and united voice to represent industry truckers in the aggregate and asphalt transport industry throughout the province in discussions with the government.
+Today, TANS is a not-for-profit association continuing to network, advocate, and lobby on behalf of industry truckers, supporting the economic welfare of the trucking industry, and developing and advocating safe and healthy trucking transport practices.

 TANS' is governed by an elected volunteer board of directors, consisting of the president from each of the 19 county associations and TANS' executive leadership team.
 The board of directors and the executive team meet regularly to learn and network with fellow industry workers and partners, address industry challenges and implement best industry business practises.